What is stretch therapy?

 Short-term increased range of motion can improve movement in the following training session, but it will dissipate if stretch therapy ceases.

-However, if you continually perform stretch therapy two to three times per week, the range of motion increases become more permanent.
-Connective tissue structures and resting muscle length will adapt to the stretch therapy and maintain improved f
+However, if you continually perform stretch therapy two to three times per week, the increases in range of motion become more permanent.
+Connective tissue structures and resting muscle length will adapt to the stretch therapy and maintain improved flexibility.

 The benefits of stretch therapy